kinojms/obsidian-notes/STDISCM/Deadlocks.md

 4. Circular wait
 	- waiting on someone else to move while they're also waiting for you to move
 	- Mexican standoff
+	- "sasama ako if sasama sya"
+	- mutual dependency on one another

+Resource Allocation Graph
+- has vertices and edges (obviously)
+- V is